abiondevelopment/terraform-provider-abion/README.md

 * [GNU Make](https://www.gnu.org/software/make/)
 * [golangci-lint](https://golangci-lint.run/usage/install/#local-installation) (optional)

+## Limitations

+* You are only allowed to make 100 updates of a zone per day.
+* The zone must exist (and managed by Abion) and the API Key/account needs access to the zone.
+* The supported record types:
+  * `A`
+  * `AAAA`
+  * `CNAME`
+  * `MX`
+  * `TXT`
+  * `NS`
+  * `SRV`
+  * `PTR`

 ## Using the provider

 Official documentation on how to use this provider can be found on the [Terraform Registry](https://registry.terraform.io/providers/abion/abion/latest/docs).

 ## Developing the Abion Provider

 The provided `GNUmakefile` defines commands generally useful during development, like for trigger a Golang build and install the Abion Provider, running acceptance tests, generating documentation, code formatting and linting.

 `git clone` this repository and `cd` into its directory

+The default `make` command will execute linting, formatting, generate docs, build and install the Abion provider
 ```shell
 make
 ```
-will run linting, formatting, generate docs build and install the provider

 ### Building

+The `make install` target will trigger the Golang build and install the provider in your `$GOBIN` folder

 ```shell
 make install
 ```
-will trigger the Golang build and install the provider in your `$GOBIN` folder

 ### Adding Dependencies

 This provider uses [Go modules](https://github.com/golang/go/wiki/Modules).
 Please see the Go documentation for the most up to date information about using Go modules.

-To add a new dependency `github.com/author/dependency` to your Terraform provider:
+To add a new dependency `github.com/author/dependency` to the Abion provider:

 ```shell
 go get github.com/author/dependency